Youpen-y/Simple-Internet-file-server/README.md

 # Simple-Internet-file-server
 This program is an example from "Computer networks"(Andrew S.Tanenbaum)

-an exercise for socket programming.
+ie. an exercise for socket programming.